Gas lighting: Early technology

 Josiah Pemberton, an inventor, had for some time been experimenting on the nature of gas.
 A resident of Birmingham, his attention may have been roused by the exhibition at Soho.
 About 1806, he exhibited gas lights in a variety of forms and with great brilliance at the front of his factory in Birmingham.
 In 1808 he constructed an apparatus, applicable for several uses, for Benjamin Cooke, a manufacturer of brass tubes, gilt toys, and other articles.

 In 1808, Murdoch presented to the Royal Society a paper entitled "Account of the Application of Gas from Coal to Economical Purposes" in which he described his successful application of coal gas to light the extensive establishment of Messrs.
 Phillips and Lea.
 For this paper he was awarded Count Rumford's gold medal.
 Murdoch's statements threw great light on the comparative advantage of gas and candles, and contained much useful information on the expenses of production and management.

 Although the history is uncertain, David Melville has been credited with the first house and street lighting in the United States, in either 1805 or 1806 in Newport, Rhode Island.
-The first well-recorded public street lighting with gas was demonstrated in Pall Mall, London, on January 28, 1807, by Winsor.

-As artificial lighting became more common, the desire grew for it to be readily available to the public: partly because towns became much safer places after gas lamps were installed in the streets, reducing crime rates.
 In 1809, accordingly, the first application was made to Parliament to incorporate a company in order to accelerate the process, but the bill failed to pass.
 In 1810, however, the application was renewed by the same parties, and though some opposition was encountered and considerable expense incurred, the bill passed, but not without great alterations; and the London and Westminster Gas Light and Coke Company was established.
-Less than two years later, on December 31, 1813, Westminster Bridge was lit by gas.
+Less than two years later, on 31 December 1813, Westminster Bridge was lit by gas.

-By 1816, Samuel Clegg obtained the patent for his horizontal rotative retort, his apparatus for purifying coal gas with cream of lime, and for his rotative gas meter and self-acting governor.